cx1208/ChengXuSJTU.github.io/_pages/about.md

 ---

 # Biography
-I received my B.Eng. degree from [School of Informatics](https://information.xmu.edu.cn/) of [Xiamen University](https://www.xmu.edu.cn) in 2018.
-I am now pursuing my Ph.D degree under the supervision Prof. [Quanshi Zhang](http://qszhang.com/#) at [John Hopcroft Center for Computer Science](http://jhc.sjtu.edu.cn/) of [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
+I am now an Assistant professor in [School of Computer Science and Engineering](https://cs.njust.edu.cn) of [Nanjing University of Science and Technology](https://www.njust.edu.cn), where I am a member of [IMAG](https://imag-njust.net).
+I have received my Ph.D degree from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) under the supervision Prof. [Quanshi Zhang](http://qszhang.com/#) in 2023, and received  B.E. degree from [Xiamen University](https://www.xmu.edu.cn) in 2018.
+Now, I have served as the reviewer or top-tier conferences including NeurIPS, ICLR, CVPR, and ICML.

 # Research Interests
-My research interests include topics in machine learning and computer vision.
+My research interests include various topics in deep learning, especially the *explainablity of deep learning.
-Most recently, I am interested in
-* Explainable AI.
+Work related to these topics have been publised in top-tier conferences and journals, including TPAMI, NeurIPS, ICML, CVPR, and AAAI.